The New Star Material in the Medical Field: Nitinol

 High Strength and Lightweight: Nitinol is a high-strength and lightweight alloy that provides sufficient strength while keeping devices and implants lightweight.
 This makes it helpful in manufacturing medical devices and implants that require strength and lightweight.

 These properties of Nitinol make it widely used in the medical field to manufacture stents, implants, catheters, and other medical devices.
-It is also used in various engineering applications such as aerospace, automotive, eyeglass frames and specialized applications such as temperature controllers and smart materials.
+Engineers use it in various applications such as aerospace, automotive, eyeglass frames, and specialized fields like temperature controllers and intelligent materials.

 The following is a short description of the application of this material in the medical field.